Kobi-Blade/UE_Modding/IntermediateModding/CookingContent.md

 Once created, open the DataAsset, and:
 - Set the Priority to 1.
 - Pick any Chunk Id from 0 to 10,000.
-- set "Apply Recursively" if you have multiple folders.
+- Set "Apply Recursively" **ONLY** if you want to pack all files, including parent objects of those files.
 - Set `Cook Rule` to `Always Cook`.
-- Check `Label assets in My Directory` field.
+- Set `Label assets in My Directory` field, if you want to pack all files within the same folder.
 - (Optional) You can hand-pick specific assets/blueprints that you wish to pack.

 Note: Using DataAsset will pack everything inside the folder.<br>
-So if you want to pack specific ones, make sure to specify them in Explicit section.
+So if you want to pack specific ones, make sure to specify them in the Explicit section.

 ![](/Media/Compiling/UE5_4.png)